verbb/feed-me-helpers/README.md

-# FeedMe-Helpers
+# Feed Me Helpers
-A collection of helper plugins for Feed Me to support third-party ElementTypes and FieldTypes.
+A collection of helper plugins for [Feed Me](https://sgroup.com.au/plugins/feedme) to support third-party ElementTypes and FieldTypes.

 ### Installation
 Find the folder which represents the ElementType or FieldType you need to support, then install as a regular plugin.
 Just ensure you (obviously) have Feed Me installed.